Polymer/old-docs-site/1.0/docs/devguide/data-binding.md

 bindings changes.
 Undefined values are interpolated as empty strings.

-You can use either one-way (`[[]]`) or automatic (`{%raw%}{{}}{%endraw%}`) binding annotations in a compound binding, but the bindings are **always one- way, host-to-target.**
+You can use either one-way (`[[]]`) or automatic (`{%raw%}{{}}{%endraw%}`) binding annotations in a compound binding, but the bindings are **always one-way, host-to-target.**

 ### Binding to sub-properties